Celebrating women and their impact in our community

 A renowned documentary photographer, Polly's work explores the relationships between everyday life, work, leisure and economics.
 Her images are acutely observed portraits, and broader assessments of contemporary culture.

-Olivia is our very own St. Margaret's House volunteer art curator.
-Her imaginative and intelligent management of the Gallery Cafe exhibition programme has truly elevated our diverse offering of emerging art to the community.
+Olivia was previously our very own St. Margaret's House volunteer art curator.
+Her imaginative and intelligent management of the Gallery Cafe exhibition programme helped to elevate our diverse offering of emerging art to the community.

-Selected by these judges, the top 24 photographs are currently featured on our website, and you can take a look at these wonderful entries through the button below, and the winning 15 photographs are being exhibited in the Gallery Cafe throughout March.
+Selected by these judges, the top 24 photographs are currently featured on our website.
+You can take a look at these wonderful entries through the button below.

 THURSDAY 1ST march | 7PM - 9PM | gaLLERY CAFE | FREE